Bluelord/DataCamp_Courses/README.md

 ## DataCamp_courses

 In this repository contains  DataCamp courses slides, excercise codes and certificates earned for each courses, skill track and carrer.
+The code provided are in .ipynb, the dataset used in each of the course are available on the course folder, is is also available
+DataCamp course page too.

 - ### Skill Tracks
   - #### **Python Fundamentals:**